scscriptionsh/datasci611/lectures/X-02-vcl/resources.md

 comfortably.

 I highly recommend that you set up Docker on your local machine.
-For Windows users the easiest way to do this is to set up Docker for Windows but another way is installing Docker with Windows Subsystem for Linux (2). https://docs.docker.com/docker-for-windows/wsl/
+For Windows users the easiest way to do this is to set up Docker for Windows but the best way is installing Docker with Windows Subsystem for Linux (2). https://docs.docker.com/docker-for-windows/wsl/